archesproject/arches-docs/README.md

 We welcome content contributions.
 Please begin by forking this repo.
 To contribute you will make changes to your fork, and then make pull requests to ask that those changes be incorporated here.

-You can edit your fork either directly in Github (good for very small or non-complex edits) or by cloning and building the documentation locally (necessary for substantial edits).
+You can edit your fork either [directly in Github](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) (good for very small or non-complex edits) or by cloning and building the documentation locally (necessary for substantial edits).

-In either case, you'll need to consider whether your documentation contribution should be for the **current stable release** of Arches, for a **new/unreleased feature**, or for both.
+In either case, you'll need to consider whether your documentation contribution should be for the **current stable release** of Arches, for a **new/unreleased feature**, or for **both**.
 Because of our branch versioning system (see below), your answer will require slightly different workflows.
-If you are new to Github, and the answer is "both", then just follow the steps for new/unreleased features below, and we'll help you figure the rest out.
+If you are new to Github, and the answer is **both**, then please follow the steps for new/unreleased features below, and we'll help you figure the rest out.

 - **To document new/unreleased features (arches.readthedocs.io/en/latest)**